-31 3.4 Subject to national law, any user, by having access to the international network established by an administration*, has the right to send traffic.
-A satisfactory quality of service should be maintained to the greatest extent practicable, corresponding to relevant CCITT Recommendations.
+31 3.4 Subject to national law, any user, by having access to the international network established by an operating agency, has the right to send traffic.

 Reasons: The modifications in this provision protect the right of the users to send traffic and correctly identify the parties responsible for the international telecommunication network.
 The quality issue is already addressed in other provisions, thus it can be deleted from this text.